 Book(s) for your To-Be-Read list:

-Disclosure: This is an affiliate link, meaning if you purchase a book through IndieBound, I will make a small commission at no extra cost to you.
-Thank you for supporting the businesses that help keep this blog going.
+Disclosure: These are affiliate links, meaning if you purchase a book through these links, I will make a small commission at no extra cost to you.
+Thank you for supporting the blog.

 Circling the gift shop, I searched for the familiar cover.
 It had to be here.
 I had to check.
 I then wondered ruefully how many other fans had done this too.
 Finally, I spotted it, with the new blue and gold background with spear tips shooting towards the reader.
 This nearly 4-inch read was the book that had brought me here, and the book that almost never was, just as this place I was standing almost never was either.